Detroit Junior Red Wings: Memorial Cup 1995

 The Canadian Hockey League championship in 1995 was hosted in Kamloops, British Columbia at the Riverside Coliseum.
 The Junior Red Wings would face off in the Memorial Cup Tournament against the QMJHL champions Hull Olympiques, the WHL finalists Brandon Wheat Kings, and the Kamloops Blazers as hosts and WHL champions.

 The Junior Wings finished the round-robin in second place.
 They defeated Brandon again 2-1 in the semi-final game to advance to the finals against the defending champion Blazers.
 (Despite an online report that said that Milan Kostolny scored the winning goal, video research revealed that the game-winner was actually scored by Matthew Ball, off of Wade Redden's foot.)
 Detroit then started the final game versus Kamloops shorthanded, playing without Shayne McCosh (broken wrist); Bryan Berard did play, but with a bad charley horse.
 The Blazers blew the game open in the second period and went on to win 8-2.

 Paul Maurice put the Junior Wings season in perspective:

 "I have a picture hanging in my office," Maurice said.
 "It's not a picture of us winning the championship but a picture of the crowd the day we won (May 8, 1995).
 It was a real special time and I remember that fondly.

 "My time with the Ambassadors and Junior Wings was one of the best times of my life, in terms of coaching.
 I think probably more so because a lot of people really caught on to junior hockey.
 I know a lot of those faces I see in the pictures and I remember the people being so loyal..."

 Later years

 The Detroit Compuware Ambassadors became the Detroit Jr. Red Wings in 1992, despite the fact that Jr. Wings owner Peter Karmanos had an ongoing feud with Detroit Red Wings owner Mike Ilitch.
 The Jr. Wings even played in the Red Wings' Joe Louis Arena—until the rivalry between Ilitch and Karmanos finally came to a head, and the junior club was evicted in 1995, right after winning the OHL crown.
-When Karmanos bought the Hartford Whalers, the Jr. Wings became the Detroit Whalers, and played out of the tiny Oak Park Arena.
-(Some home games were held in the Palace of Auburn Hills, which with a capacity of over 20,000 was big enough to host the NHL Whalers; it would become home ice the IHL Detroit Vipers later in the decade.)
-In 1997, Karmanos built his own arena, Compuware Arena in Plymouth, Michigan, and re-dubbed the team the Plymouth Whalers—that same year, Karmanos moved the Hartford Whalers to North Carolina, making the Plymouth club the only team to still use the name "Whalers".
-(In 2015, the junior team moved again, to Flint, Michigan, and is now the Flint Firebirds.)
+When Karmanos bought the Hartford Whalers, the Jr. Wings became the Detroit Whalers, and played out of the tiny Oak Park Arena, and the Palace of Auburn Hills, which with a capacity of over 20,000.
+In 1997, Karmanos built his own arena, Compuware Arena in Plymouth, Michigan, and re-dubbed the team the Plymouth Whalers.